-- Construction or demolition of a building or structure, including the installation or altering of any equipment regulated by the USBC.
-For change of occupancy, application for a permit shall be made when a new certificate of occupancy is required under Section 103.3. - Movement of a lot line that increases the hazard to or decreases the level of safety of an existing building or structure in comparison to the building code under which such building or structure was constructed. - Removal or disturbing of any asbestos containing materials during the construction or demolition of a building or structure, including additions. - 108.2 Exemptions from application for permit.
+- 108.2 Exemptions from application for permit.
 Notwithstanding the requirements of Section 108.1, application for a permit and any related inspections shall not be required for the following; however, this section shall not be construed to exempt such activities from other applicable requirements of this code.
 In addition, when an owner or an owner's agent requests that a permit be issued for any of the following, then a permit shall be issued and any related inspections shall be required. - 1.
-Installation of wiring and equipment that (i) operates at less than 50 volts, (ii) is for network powered broadband communications systems, or (iii) is exempt under Section 102.3(1), except when any such installations are located in a plenum, penetrate fire rated or smoke protected construction or are a component of any of the following: - 1.1.
+Installation of wiring and equipment that (i) operates at less than 50 volts, (ii) is for network powered broadband communications systems, or (iii) is exempt under Section 102.3(1), except when any such installations are located in a plenum, penetrate fire rated or smoke protected construction or are a component of any of the following. - 1.1.
 Fire alarm system. - 1.2.
-Fire detection system.
+Fire detection system. - 1.3.

-- 1.3.
 Fire suppression system. - 1.4.
 Smoke control system. - 1.5.
 Fire protection supervisory system. - 1.6.
 Elevator fire safety control system. - 1.7.
 Access or egress control system or delayed egress locking or latching system. - 1.8.
 Fire damper. - 1.9.
-Door control system. - Detached accessory structures used as tool and storage sheds, playhouses or similar uses, provided the floor area does not exceed 150 square feet (14 m2) and the structures are not accessory to a Group F or H occupancy. - 3.
+Door control system. - 2.
+Detached accessory structures used as tool and storage sheds, playhouses or similar uses, provided the floor area does not exceed 150 square feet (14 m2) and the structures are not accessory to a Group F or H occupancy. - 3.
 Detached pre-fabricated buildings housing the equipment of a publicly regulated utility service, provided the floor area does not exceed 150 square feet (14 m2). - 4.
 Tents or air-supported structures, or both, that cover an area of 900 square feet (84 m2) or less, including within that area all connecting areas or spaces with a common means of egress or entrance, provided such tents or structures have an occupant load of 50 or less persons. - 5.
 Fences and privacy walls not part of a building, structure or of the barrier for a swimming pool, provided such fences and privacy walls do not exceed six feet in height above the finished grade.
 Ornamental post caps shall not be considered to contribute to the height of the fence or privacy wall and shall be permitted to extend above the six feet height measurement. - 6.
 Retaining walls supporting less than two feet of unbalanced fill.
 This exemption shall not apply to any wall impounding Class I, II or III-A liquids or supporting a surcharge other than ordinary unbalanced fill. - 7.
 Swimming pools that have a surface area not greater than 150 square feet (13.95 m2), do not exceed 5,000 gallons (19 000 L) and are less than 24 inches (610 mm) deep. - 8.
-Ordinary repairs not including (i) the cutting away of any wall, partition or portion thereof; (ii) the removal or cutting of any structural beam or loadbearing support; (iii) the removal or change of any required means of egress; (iv) the rearrangement of parts of a structure affecting the egress requirements; (v) the addition to, alteration of, replacement of or relocation of any standpipe, water supply, sewer, drainage, drain leader, gas or oil, soil, waste, vent or similar piping, electric wiring or mechanical work; or (vi) any other work affecting public health or general safety.
-However, ordinary repairs shall include, but are not limited to, the following:
+Signs under the conditions in Section H101.2 of Appendix H. - 9.
+Replacement of above-ground existing LP-gas containers of the same capacity in the same location and associated regulators when installed by the serving gas supplier. - 10.
+Ordinary repairs that include the following. - 10.1.
+Replacement of windows and doors that are not required to be fire rated in Group R-2 where serving a single dwelling unit and in Groups R-3, R-4 and R-5.